genomicsclass/book/pages/interactions_and_contrasts.md

 $$ \mbox{Mean Sq Residuals} = \frac{1}{N - p} \sum_{i=1}^N r_i^2 $$

-where $$p$$ is the sum of all the terms in the model (here 8, including the intercept term).
+where $$p$$ is the number of coefficients in the model (here eight, including the intercept term).

-Under the null hypothesis that the true value of the additional terms is 0, we have a theoretical result for what the distribution of the F value will be for each row.
-As an example let's take the last row: the three interaction terms.
-Under the null hypothesis that the true value for these three additional terms is actually 0, e.g. $$\beta_{\textrm{push,L2}} = 0, \beta_{\textrm{push,L3}} = 0, \beta_{\textrm{push,L4}} = 0$$, then we can calculate the chance of seeing such a large F value for this row of the ANOVA table.
-Remember that we are only concerned with large values here, because we have a ratio of sum of squares, the F value can only be positive.
+Under the null hypothesis (the true value of the additional coefficient(s) is 0), we have a theoretical result for what the distribution of the F value will be for each row.
+The assumptions needed for this approximation to hold are similar to those of the t-distribution approximation we described in earlier chapters.
+We either need a large sample size so that CLT applies or we need the population data to follow a normal approximation.

-The p-value in the last column for the `type:leg` row can be interpreted as following: under the null hypothesis that there are no differences in the push vs. pull difference across leg pair, this is the probability of the interaction terms explaining so much of the observed variance.
+As an example of how one interprets these p-values, let's take the last row `type:leg` which specifies the three interaction coefficients.
+Under the null hypothesis that the true value for these three additional terms is actually 0, e.g. $$\beta_{\textrm{push,L2}} = 0, \beta_{\textrm{push,L3}} = 0, \beta_{\textrm{push,L4}} = 0$$, then we can calculate the chance of seeing such a large F-value for this row of the ANOVA table.
+Remember that we are only concerned with large values here, because we have a ratio of sum of squares, the F-value can only be positive.
+The p-value in the last column for the `type:leg` row can be interpreted as: under the null hypothesis that there are no differences in the push vs. pull difference across leg pair, this is the probability of an estimated interaction coefficient explaining so much of the observed variance.
 If this p-value is small, we would consider rejecting the null hypothesis that the push vs. pull difference is the same across leg pairs.

 The [F distribution](http://en.wikipedia.org/wiki/F-distribution) has two parameters: one for the degrees of freedom of the numerator (the terms of interest) and one for the denominator (the residuals).
-In the case of the interactions row, this is 3, the number of interaction terms divided by 274, the number of samples minus the total number of coefficients.
+In the case of the interaction coefficients row, this is 3, the number of interaction coefficients divided by 274, the number of samples minus the total number of coefficients.

 #### A different specification of the same model

-In this last section, we show an alternate way to specify the model where we suppose that each group has its own mean (that the push vs. pull effect is not the same for each leg pair).
-This specification is in some ways simpler, but it does not allow us to build the ANOVA table as above, because it does not split interaction terms out in the same way.
-Here we simply include a term for each unique combination of `type` and `leg`.
-We include a `0 +` in the formula because we do not want to include an intercept:
+Now we show an alternate specification of the same model, wherein we assume that each combination of type and leg has its own mean value (and so that the push vs. pull effect is not the same for each leg pair).
+This specification is in some ways simpler, as we will see, but it does not allow us to build the ANOVA table as above, because it does not split interaction coefficients out in the same way.

+We start by constructing a factor variable with a level for each unique combination of `type` and `leg`.
+We include a `0 +` in the formula because we do not want to include an intercept in the model matrix.

 ```r